 Lemon Squares have always been one of our family’s favorite cookie recipes.
 They are chewy, crunchy, lemony, sweet and tart at the same time!
-For years and years I would make a double batch of these spectacular bars and put them in a 9×13″ baking pan which meant they were quite thick and took a lot longer to bake (like about 45 minutes).
+For years and years I would make a double batch of these spectacular bars and put them in a 9×13″ baking pan.
+That meant we always had twice the deliciousness!

-But Lemon Squares are really best made with a 10×15″ cookie sheet (with edges) if you’re going to make the double batch–which is what I’ve done here.
+Lemon Squares are best made with a 10×15″ cookie sheet (with edges) if you’re going to make the double batch.
+That’s what I’ve done here.
 I’ve never been one to make a little bitty 9×9″ pan of any kind of baked goods.
 No, my sweet tooth would never allow such a chintzy amount of any sweet goodie!
 I would always double any recipe so we had plenty.
 I still do that today.

-Additionally, these delicious cookies so loaded with lemon flavor have always been my second son’s favorite cookies.
-I baked these a lot for the kids when they were growing up because the recipe was so easy to make and SO inexpensive.
+Additionally, these delicious cookies, so loaded with lemon flavor, have always been my youngest son’s favorite cookies.
+I baked these a lot for the kids when they were growing up.
+Mainly because the recipe was so easy to make and SO inexpensive.
 I used to make these particular cookies almost every year for our Christmas Cookie Extravaganza.

 After my kids grew up and moved out of the house, Jordan always expected these tasty treats to be in his popcorn-sized Christmas tin!
-A couple of years ago when I left them out of the tin, I got this message on the phone, “Hey, Mom, where are the Lemon Squares?
+A couple of years ago when I left them out, I got this message on the phone, “Hey, Mom, where are the Lemon Squares?
 I can’t find any!!!!”
-“Uh, yeah, well, I wanted to try some new recipes so I had left them out this year.”
+“Uh, yeah, well, I wanted to try some new recipes so I left them out this year.”
 “Oh, man.
 They’re my favorites.” 🙁 The following year, however, I made sure Lemon Squares made the cut.
-Last year, though, I left them out again and substituted another luscious Lemon Coconut Pecan Cookie in its place!
+Last year, though, I left them out again.
+I substituted another luscious Lemon Coconut Pecan Cookie in its place!
 “What, no Lemon Squares, you say???”
 Yikes.

 Thankfully, neither of my children have my horrendous sweet tooth.
 My pediatrician told me when they were born not to give them anything sweet until they were two-years-old.
-Except for birthday cakes I really stuck to that rule and, as a result, neither of them developed a strong desire for sweets at a young age.
+Except for birthday cakes I really stuck to that rule.
+As a result, neither of them developed a strong desire for sweets at a young age.
 Now, years later, neither of my boys care all that much for sweets.
 (I wish my mom had practiced such discipline with me growing up!)

-Even though I baked ALL the time when the boys were little, they would eat one piece of whatever I made (even if it was 3-4 dozen cookies), and I would end up eating all the rest!
+I baked ALL the time when the boys were little.
+Yet, they would eat one piece of whatever I made (even if it was 3-4 dozen cookies).
+And that was that!
+I would end up eating all the rest!
 It’s a miracle I didn’t weigh 200-300 lbs. considering the way I ate back then.
-But there are a few desserts the boys will eat on occasion and this has always been one of Jordan’s favorites.
-The interesting thing is I never realized it was his favorite cookie until long after he moved away for college!
+But there are a few desserts the boys would eat on occasion and this has always been one of my youngest’s favorites.
+The interesting thing about this?
+I never realized it was his favorite cookie until long after he moved away for college!

-I got the recipe from Pat Whitfield, who was our church cook back in the 1980s when we were members of First Baptist Church of Indian Rocks in Largo, Florida.
+I got the recipe from Pat Whitfield, who was our church cook back in the early 1980s.
+We were members of First Baptist Church of Indian Rocks in Largo, Florida.
 Pat used to make these quite frequently for the dessert at our church suppers on Wednesday nights.

 Pat always cut her bars quite a bit larger than I’ve cut mine, so we got a double or triple dose of luscious lemony flavor.
-Pat’s main job was as a school cook in the Pinellas County School System, but eventually she became a full-time cook at our church as it grew to thousands of people and we were always having food for some event or other.
-I collected many of Pat’s fabulous recipes and think of her fondly every time I make one of them–like these fabulous Lemon Squares.
+Pat’s main job was as a school cook in the Pinellas County School System.
+Eventually she became a full-time cook at our church.
+It grew to thousands of people and we were always having food for some event or other.
+I collected many of Pat’s fabulous recipes.
+I think of her fondly every time I make one of them–like these fabulous Lemon Squares.

 If you like simple, if you like lemon, if you like sweet and tart, if you like ooey, gooey textures in cookies, you will LOVE these delightful Lemon Squares.
 The recipe’s been around for decades and I have no idea who originated it.
 These bars are so fantastic, I think your family will enjoy these wonderful treats almost as much as ours do.
 Drool, baby, drool!

-I recently remade Lemon Squares (November 2014) for our Christmas Cookie Extravaganza 2014 because my son begged me for some.
+I recently remade Lemon Squares (November 2014) for our Christmas Cookie Extravaganza 2014.
+My son kept begging me for some.
 I wasn’t planning on remaking these, but since I did, I updated the pictures as well.
 Enjoy.

 Lemon Squares are a family favorite!

-Lemon Squares are a delightful bar-type cookie that’s nice and chewy.
+Lemon Squares are a delightful bar-type cookie that are nice and chewy.
 They have always been one of our family’s favorite cookie desserts.
 These cookies are not only pretty to look at, they are marvelous on the taste buds.

 Take a platter of these dessert bars to your next tailgating party and they will be gone in short order!
 Lemon Squares have an ooey-gooey lemony filling that is incredibly rich.